Fast sampling from constrained spaces using the Metropolis-adjusted Mirror Langevin algorithm: Introduction

-In this context, the \emph{condition number} is a property of the domain \(\primalspace\), and is defined as \(\calC_{\primalspace} = \frac{R}{r}\) where \(R\) is the radius of the smallest ball containing \(\primalspace\) and \(r\) is the radius of the largest ball contained entirely in \(\primalspace\) \citep{kannan2009random}.
-The ball in \(\bbR^{d}\) of arbitrary radius has condition number \(1\), and transforming this by an affine map can change the conditioning of the resulting set.
-Constrained sampling methods over \(\primalspace\) that have mixing time guarantees that are independent of \(\calC_{\primalspace}\) are valuable because this implies that as long as the properties of the distribution are affine invariant (for e.g.: self concordance), the complexity of approximate sampling from such distributions over a possibly ill-conditioned domain \(\primalspace\) is just the same as approximate sampling from similar distributions over a well-conditioned (or \emph{isotropic}) domain like a ball.
+\paragraph*{\textsc{Condition number independence}} In this context, the \emph{condition number} is a property of the domain \(\primalspace\) and is defined as \(\calC_{\primalspace} = \frac{R}{r}\), where \(R\) is the radius of the smallest ball containing \(\primalspace\) and \(r\) is the radius of the largest ball contained entirely in \(\primalspace\) \citep{kannan2009random}.
+A Euclidean ball in \(\bbR^{d}\) of arbitrary radius has condition number \(1\), and non-unitary affine transformations of this ball results in sets with different condition numbers.
+Constrained sampling methods over \(\primalspace\) that have mixing time guarantees that are independent of \(\calC_{\primalspace}\) are valuable, and this is because the complexity of approximate sampling from distributions with affine invariant properties over a possibly ill-conditioned domain \(\primalspace\) is the same as approximate sampling from similar distributions over a well-conditioned (or \emph{isotropic}) domain like a ball.
 It is important to note that \(\calC_{\primalspace}\) is not the same as the value \(\kappa = \nicefrac{\lambda}{\mu}\); the latter corresponds to the conditioning of the potential relative to a mirror function defined over \(\primalspace\).
-The dependence on \(\kappa\) is expected, as intuitively it is harder to sample from sharp / peakier distributions supported over a ball (well-conditioned domain), and higher the sharpness, higher the value of \(\kappa\), notwithstanding the condition number of the unit ball being \(1\).
+The dependence on \(\kappa\) is expected; intuitively, it is harder to sample from sharper / peakier distributions which correspond to a higher value of \(\kappa\), even when supported over a well-conditioned domain.

-The classical Hit-and-Run and ball walk algorithms for approximate uniform sampling from \(\primalspace\) are not affine invariant, and the mixing time of these algorithms scaled as \(\calC_{\primalspace}^{2}\).
-The Dikin walk is an essential improvement over these methods because its mixing time guarantees are independent of \(\calC_{\primalspace}\), and this is primarily due to the involvement of the Dikin ellipsoids.
-There is continued interest in developing methods whose mixing time guarantees are independent of \(\calC_{\primalspace}\): recent analyses of \textsf{RHMC} have shown to satisfy this \citep{lee2018convergence,kook2023condition}.